garden-io/garden/docs/overview/case-studies/kubernetes-automation.md

 ---
 order: 3
-title: "Case Study: How OEM Used Garden to Empower Developers on Kubernetes"
+title: "How OEM Used Garden to Empower Developers on Kubernetes"
 ---

 # Case Study: How OEM Used Garden to Empower Developers on Kubernetes